-Firstly, in order to fairly asses the merits of The Bat Whispers, you have to consider its historical context.
-Filmmakers were just starting to get the hang of sound.
-Camera movement was dictated by the unsophisticated sound hardware.
-It’s under these primitive conditions that director Roland West (The Monster and Alibi) managed to create a visually stylish movie.
+In order to fairly assess the merits of The Bat Whispers you have to consider its historical context.
+In 1930, sound was a new thing.
+Camera movement was dictated by the primitive sound hardware.
+Despite the technical challenges, director Roland West (Alibi) manages to create a visually stylish movie.

-The Bat Whispers was shot in the then unknown widescreen format — they called it “Magnifilm” — and you can clearly see director West having fun experimenting with the larger 2:1 frame.
+The Bat Whispers was shot in the then unknown widescreen format — they called it “Magnifilm” — and you can clearly see director West having fun experimenting with the wider frame.
 The film is full of out-of-the-ordinary camera angles.
-There are many overhead shots and other playful camera set ups that are totally at odds with the shooting style of the Pre-Code era — it all feels very avant-garde.
+There are many overhead shots and other playful camera set-ups that are totally at odds with the shooting style of the Pre-Code era — it all feels very avant-garde.

-Finally, the film unexpectedly breaks the fourth wall.
-Actor Chester Morris steps out of the movie and addresses the audience.
-Morris instructs viewers not to reveal the identity of “The Bat.”
+In addition, the film (unexpectedly) breaks the fourth wall.
+Actor Chester Morris steps out of the movie and instructs viewers not to reveal the identity of “The Bat.”
 I’m not 100% sure, but I think this is a first for an American movie.

 Conclusions & Final Thoughts: